 All of these may result in a fall, often due to a sudden loss of balance.

 How to Prevent Them

-Many methods of preventing slips, trips and falls come down to simple housekeeping.
-A tidy workplace is a safe workplace.
+Many methods of preventing slips, trips, and falls come down to simple housekeeping.
+A tidy workplace is a safer workplace.

 You can reduce the likelihood of an accident by making sure floors are dry and keeping walkways clear of obstacles.
 This also means making sure that cables are kept out of walkways where possible or covered up.
 Maintenance of flooring is also an effective means of prevention.
 Replace loose, damaged, or worn flooring, especially in high traffic areas.

 Where flooring is being cleaned, it should be dried immediately.
 If this is not possible, clearly mark the area as wet and encourage employees and visitors to use alternate routes.

 Some hazards may be caused by spillages.
 These should be cleaned up as soon as possible.
 An effective reporting system can be a massive help, as it will make staff aware and encourage them to avoid the location of the spillage.

 Where it is not possible to avoid an area getting wet, flooring should be of a suitable type.
 This may include non-slip rubber flooring.
 You could also provide your staff with suitable footwear for the areas you have found to be high risk.
 Suitable footwear could include boots with good grip.